SERG-Delft/hyperion/docs/writing-custom-plugin.md

 That's it!
 Running `node index.js` will start your plugin, connect to the plugin manager, and finally connect to the other stages in the pipeline.
 Note that while this is a working plugin, it is recommended that you add error handling and logging to make it more robust.
 You can use a tool such as [pm2](https://pm2.keymetrics.io/) to then run the plugin in the background.

 You can see the final version of `index.js` [here](https://gist.github.com/molenzwiebel/0a46876665b99b2d7fde80b8ed0c262b).

+## Extra: Testing Your Plugin

+If you want to test your plugin as part of a real pipeline, there's a pair of plugins that are specifically designed for this purpose.
+The [reader](/pipeline/plugins/reader) plugin reads input from stdin and sends it into the pipeline, while the [printer](/pipeline/plugins/printer) plugin prints any messages it receives.
+As such, if you want to test your plugin in a real pipeline, you can set up a plugin manager that uses a reader as input, routes it to your plugin, then routes it to the printer plugin.